cerebral-legacy/cerebral-module-router/README.md

 Most times you need to have a links in app.
 It enables sharing url, opening url in new tab, etc.
 You can use [`getSignalUrl`](http://cerebral.github.io/cerebral-module-router/index.html#_index_d_.routerservice.getsignalurl) method exposed by router to avoid hardcoding urls within app.
 Please follow your view package documentation to see if it already have component to make a links.
-Fell free to create an issue on that package otherwise.
+Feel free to create an issue on that package otherwise.

 Link component will fallback to `onClick` event handler if router is absent.
 So you can disable router at any time even if you are using links.